foster999/foster999/README.md

 ## Hi there, I'm David 👋

-✔ I work to promote [good programming practices in UK Government analysis and research](https://github.com/best-practice-and-impact).
+✔ I teach and advise on [good programming practices in UK Government analysis and research](https://github.com/best-practice-and-impact).

 :octocat: I'm a huge advocate of open source and a keen contributor in my spare time.